UPDATE: This article now covers the new security change that disables ssh access by default. The Raspian image version has also been updated.

 - Save the file

-Update: On a fresh image that has never been booted, you may see extra text after rootwait.
-But if you boot the pi from the disk at least once, that extra text may go away – taking your new text with it and you won’t be able to connect!
-Easiest solution: boot the pi at least once with the disk before making this change.
-Inserting the new text between rootwait and the other text preserved it – but I couldn’t login to it.
-So to reiterate: boot disk once in pi, add new text in cmdline.txt, then try again.
+On a fresh image that has never been booted, you may see extra text after rootwait.
+But if you boot the pi from the disk at least once, that extra text may go away.
+That is why you must put the new text directly after rootwait - so it doesn’t get accidentally deleted.

 Boot the Pi Zero